-Grade Level: 10-12 Course #: 7205 Length: 2 Semesters Credit(s): 1 Credit per
+Length: 2 Semesters Credit(s): 1 Credit per

-Semester; 2 Credits Maximum Diploma: Counts as a Directed
+Semester: 2 Credits Maximum Diploma: Counts as a Directed Elective or Elective for all concurrently

-Required Prerequisite: Principles of Automotive Services, will be taken concurrently This course gives students an in-depth study of vehicle electrical systems.
+Required Prerequisite: Principles of Automotive Services, will be taken

+This course gives students an in-depth study of vehicle electrical systems.
 Students will study the fundamentals of electricity and automotive electronics in various automotive systems.
 Additionally, it teaches theory, service and repair of automotive braking systems.
 This course provides an overview of various mechanical brake systems used on today's automobiles.
 This course will emphasize professional diagnosis and repair methods for brake systems.